lsst-ts/observatory-ops-docs/Operational-Procedures/Main-Telescope/ComCam-Master-Calibrations-Procedure/comcam-master-calibrations-procedure.rst

 Overview
 ========

-This procedure describes how to call scripts to produce master calibrations for LSSTComCam from the LSST Operations and Visualization Enviroment (LOVE) at the Summit :ref:`operational environment <Observing-Interface-Operational-Environments>`.
+This procedure describes how to execute the SAL Script to produce master calibrations for LSSTComCam on the ScriptQueue from the LSST Operations and Visualization Enviroment (LOVE) at the Summit :ref:`operational environment <Observing-Interface-Operational-Environments>`.

 The script will have the option to: